epfl-ada/ada-2023-project-lasempanadas/datastory.md

 # A Tale of Acting Careers

-The world of cinema has long captivated the hearts of many.
-The stories, visuals, and music in movies has a sort of ethereal quality which transports one to another world and through an adventure of emotions, all in the span of a couple of hours.
-However, behind every blockbuster, there are very real people, and these people are the hearts and minds of these works of art, which do so much for us.
-Naturally, these directors, writers, composers, and especially, actors, have a special place in society, and the very best of them are some of the most famous places on the planet.
+The stories, visuals, and music in movies possess an ethereal quality, transporting us to different worlds and embarking us on emotional adventures, all within a couple of hours.
+However, behind every blockbuster lies the real essence: the people.
+These individuals - directors, writers, composers, and especially actors - are the hearts and minds of these artful creations that so profoundly impact us.
+Naturally, these artists, particularly actors, hold a special place in society, with the very best becoming some of the most recognized faces on the planet.

-Have you ever been curious about the tale of acting careers?
-What adventures the actors themselves must go through to reach the heights of cinema?
-Well, we have, and through data, we will attempt to better understand what constitutes a great career, how success in the film industry can be measured, and even if there's anything you, an aspiring actor, can do about it to maximise your chances!
+Have you ever wondered about the journeys of acting careers?
+The paths actors traverse to reach the pinnacle of cinema?
+We certainly have.
+Through the lens of data, we aim to unravel what constitutes a great acting career, how success in the film industry can be measured, and if there are strategies aspiring actors can employ to maximize their chances of fame.

-In order to do this, we needed data. *A lot* of data.
-The foundation of our data is the CMU Movie Summary Corpus, which collected data from over 42'000 movies, extracted from their Wikipedia page, from 2012.
-Then, seeing that we could greatly augment our analytical power from using data from the freely available IMDB datasets, we decided to use those too.
-The final piece of the puzzle for us were the results of the paper this data was collected for, which included the *personas* of several thousands of characters, which correspond to common character stereotypes.
+For this exploration, we needed data. *A lot* of data.
+TThe cornerstone of our analysis is the CMU Movie Summary Corpus, encompassing over 42,000 movies, sourced from their Wikipedia pages as of 2012.
+To enhance our analytical capabilities, we also utilized freely available datasets from IMDb.
+The final piece of our data puzzle was the results of a paper that compiled the *personas* of several thousand characters, representing common character stereotypes.

-Together, we will delve into the depths of hollywood, bollywood, and everything in between, to uncover the secrets of not only the stories actors play, but also the actors' stories themselves.
-Their rise to fame for some, the stories of their networks, and roles, over time!
+Together, we will dive into the realms of Hollywood, Bollywood, and beyond, uncovering not just the narratives actors portray on screen, but also the stories of their careers.
+We will explore their rise to fame, their networks, and the evolution of their roles over time!

 # Let's begin our story by understanding the data...